 It's one of every guy's worst nightmares: man boobs.
-You saw it on the Seinfeld episode "The Mansierre," in which Kramer developed a bra for guys who were suffering from a little too much breast development.
+You saw it on the Seinfeld episode "The Mansierre," in which Kramer developed a bra for guys who had a little extra breast development.

 But let's face it: No man wants to wear a bra.
 So how can you win this man boob battle?
 It comes down to gaining control of your diet and committing to the proper exercise program.